romainmaubry/CudaAdvancedLibraries/README.md

 # CUDAatScaleForTheEnterpriseCourseProjectTemplate
-This is a template for the course project for the CUDA at Scale for the Enterprise
+This is a template for the course project for the CUDA advanced libraries

 ## Project Description